SebastianHopgood/Revenue-Sales-temp-name-/README.md

 ### PROCESS Phase

+* **Schema Setup:** Setup schemas by using DDL (Data Definition Language) SQL language
+* Developed schemas for staging data datasets for each of the 9 unique datasets to provide a area where clean data can be inserted into
+* After cleanning and inserting the data into staging datasets, schemas where then created for final datasets

+* **Data Staging/Cleanning:** Cleaned data through SQL scripts
+* (List all the things i did to clean data when i actually compelte it)

+** **Data Transformation:**
+* (list all the things i did to transform data when i actually complete it)

+* **Data Intergration:**
+* Data intergrtaion involves intgergtarting the data into the bronze layer but also intergrtationg/joining datasets into the siver layer to create unified tables.
+For example, you dont join all 9 datasets into 1 table but mabye you need to join 3 of the 9 into 1 to create relationships.

+* **Data Validation:**
+* Happens after cleaning data and intergration (list all things that i did to validate data when i actually compete it)

 ## 💡 Key Insights & Recommnedataions
 - Bullet points on what key insights and what actions are best to take for the company